frederic-perez/AmE-dictionary/data/idioms.md

 __well in advance__ _Book tickets well in advance._
 __well played__
 __well-heeled__ :two: (well-fixed; well-off) [:scroll: Alluding to a person who can easily afford to replace shoes often] Wealthy; with sufficient money.
 Having plenty of money; prosperous. _My uncle can afford a new car.
 He’s well-heeled.
 Everyone in his family is well-off._
+__well, well, (well)__ Used to express surprise or incredulity, either sincerely or sarcastically. _Well, well, I must say that I didn’t expect to see results like that from the experiment!_
 __welp__ A common alternative to “well” that is used to express disappointment, often in text messaging.
 __Were you born in a tent?__ Have you no basic manners?
 (Usually said after someone has left open a door to the outside.) _Shut the door, it’s freezing outside!
 Were you born in a tent?_
 __west of the Mississippi__ _The Oregon Symphony is the oldest major orchestra west of the Mississippi._
 __whack__
 __whack-a-mole__ :astonished: __2__ By extension, a situation in which problems continue to arise faster than one is able to solve or cope with them, resulting in piecemeal, incomplete, or temporary results. _Every time we think we have the software debugged, more problems show up.
 We’ve just been playing whack-a-mole from day one!_
 __whale on (someone or something)__
+__whammo__ It’s basically a slang term for a big, dramatic, or explosive event.
+James Ellroy uses it to describe things like shootouts, car chases, explosions, or any other kind of crazy action scene.
 __whanger__ :two: _slang_ The penis.
 __what a drag__
 __what are the odds__
 __what do I know__
 __what do you know__ A phrase used to indicate one’s surprise upon discovering something. _Well, what do you know!
 It says here that my ancestors first came to this country in 1857!_ :es: ¡Qué sorpresa!
+__what else?__ The phrase “what else?” in James Ellroy’s novels typically carries a sense of cynicism, as if the character is resigned to the fact that there is nothing new or unexpected to be found in the world.
+It often reflects the jaded worldview of the characters in his crime novels, who have seen the worst of humanity and are not easily surprised or impressed.
+The phrase is often used as a rhetorical question, implying that the speaker already knows the answer, or as a means of brushing off a situation or event as being predictable or mundane.
-__what gives?__ :two: _informal_ Used to ask the reason for something. _You’ve been acting weird all week.
+__what gives?__ :three: _informal_ Used to ask the reason for something. _You’ve been acting weird all week.
 What gives?_
 __what if scenario__
 __what in tarnation__ An exclamation used to emphasize surprise, shock, anger, disgust, etc. _Just what in tarnation is going on here?_ _Aw, what in tarnation!
 I just had this fixed, and now there’s a dent in it!_
-__what it takes__ :two: The skill, ability, or wherewithal to do something. _She’s pretty talented—I think she might have what it takes to make it in Hollywood._
+__what it takes__ :three: The skill, ability, or wherewithal to do something. _She’s pretty talented—I think she might have what it takes to make it in Hollywood._
 __what makes (one) tick__ :two::hammer: _We’ve never captured one of them, and consequently don’t know what makes them tick._
 __what on earth__
 __what the heck__
 __what-if__ _n informal_ A hypothetical question; speculation: _one of the great what-ifs of modern history._ _Evaluate various what-if scenarios._
+__what’s cooking__
 __what’s in store__
 __What’s that got to do with the price of tea in China?__ :two: A rhetorical question calling attention to a non-sequitur or irrelevant statement or suggestion made by another person. _Yes, I agree that health care is an important issue, but what’s that got to do with the price of tea in China?
 We’re discussing tax incentives for local businesses—not exactly a related topic!_
 __What’s the catch?__ What’s the problem, drawback, detriment, or risk that I’m not privy to or able to see? _Why are you selling this for so little?
 What’s the catch?_